omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/3rd-party/multibaas.md

 ![](/img/multibaas/02.png)

-4. Fill the parameters for your new token.
+4. Fill in the parameters for your new token.

 The values of the Parameters have the following descriptions:
 - Label - an internal label inside of the MultiBaas panel of the current contract.
 You may leave a default option or change it to the name of your token.